Usercentrics/ios-sample/README.md

 Learn more
 ------------

-- For a full overview of our SDK, plese see our dedicated [documentation](https://docs.usercentrics.com/cmp_in_app_sdk/latest/).
+- For a full overview of our SDK, please see our dedicated [documentation](https://docs.usercentrics.com/cmp_in_app_sdk/latest/).
 - For more information and products, check out our [website](https://usercentrics.com).